Chery Q22: Overview

 The original Karry Youyou was launched in 2007, and a long wheelbase version called the Chery Karry Youyou extended edition was later launched in 2012 and by 2018 only the extended edition remains on sale.
 The power of the Youyou extended edition comes from a 1.2 liter engine that produces 50kW and 90 nm.
 The top speed is 120 km/h.
 Prices of the original Karry Youyou ranges from 34,500 yuan to 46,400 yuan.

 Youjin T5

-As of November 2020, the Youjin pickup based on the Youyou received a facelift called the Youjin T5.
+As of November 2020, a pickup based on the Youyou called the Youjin T5 was launched.
 The T5 single cab model has a cargo bed length of 3200mm and a wheelbase of 3285mm, and the complete bed measures 5.22 square meters.
 The T5 crew cab model has a 2500mm long cargo bed.
 The updated Youjin T5 features a reinforced 2 by 13 chassis frame structure.
 The cargo bed is 810mm above the ground and the foot step is 550mm above the ground.
 The Youjin T5 is powered by a 1.5 liter inline-4 engine code named DAM15KR.
 The engine produces a maximum horsepower of 116 hp and 150N·m mated to a 5-speed manual transmission.